cchitsiang/awesome-stars/topics.md

 - [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
-Design directly in your live React app and publish your changes to code.
 - [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
 It supports apps developed in any language and uses Node child processes to communicate with the